RogueRope/SurvivalGuide/how-to-get-in.md

 ## Give your order number to the greeter.

 You made it!
 Make sure to bring your order number, so we can verify payment, you will get a [release statement](release-statement.md) to sign.

-Next we will measure your body temp, if it's above 37.2 C you will be asked to leave.
+Next we will measure your body temp, if it's above 37.2 C you will be asked to leave, no refunds.

 If it's lower you will get a nice bracelet in return to prove you are now one of the cool healthy kids.

 {% hint style="success" %}
 Now it's time to relax, set up your tent and come to share a drink with us.